 This mom wants tips on what to do since her daughter screams when anybody but herself holds her.

-My 3-month-old will only let me, her mother holds her.
-She screams when anybody else holds her including the father, is this normal?
+My 3-month-old will only let me; her mother, hold her.
+She screams when anybody else holds her, including the father; is this normal?
 It is frustrating and I worry that she is not bonding properly with her dad.
 Also, it makes me so exhausted.

 I don’t know what to do.
 Anyone else experiencing this?

 What To Do When Baby Only Wants Mom

 Your situation is exhausting for sure and also common and completely normal!
 Most babies have periods when only mom will do.